xabbu42/Master/arbeit.md

 This gives the subformulas of a sequent $Γ ⊃ Δ$ the same polarity as they would have in the equivalent formula $⋀Γ → ⋁Δ$.
-Also notice that for the derived operators all subformulas have the same polarity, except for $¬$ which switches the polarity for its subformula.  ^[TODO explain used syntax and equivalence or remove]
+Also notice that for the derived operators all subformulas have the same polarity, except for $¬$ which switches the polarity for its subformula.

 The rules of S4 respect the polarities of the subformulas, so that all corresponding occurrences of subformulas have the same polarity